(Para ver esta página en español, haga clic en cualquier de los títulos seccionales que son escritos en español)

 What was discovered in the end is that the law changes which were meant to protect residents had inadvertently led to a relatively small, but not insignificant, population of homeless offenders who could easily be located in order for them to receive needed services and to protect the public.

 The issue of sex offender placement in Milwaukee remains unresolved at present, but SOC made a valuable contribution in informing and giving voice to South Side residents who may otherwise have been left out of the process.

 For more information, see the attached documents (below).

 Street Prostitution Diversion Program • Programa para Desviar la Prostitución

 The South Side is known for many things.
 Historic churches, beautiful parks, great ethnic restaurants and shops, and a strong housing stock.
 Parts of the South Side have become known for negative reasons as well.
 Sadly, one of these is street prostitution.
-Over the years, law enforcement have chosen to employ a strategy of arresting and charging the women involved, with nothing or almost nothing to dissuade the men that patronize or exploit them.
+Over the years, law enforcement have chosen to employ a strategy of arresting or ticketing the women involved.
+This does not solve the problem for the women, law enforcement, or the community.

 It is for this reason that SOC decided to enter into a strategic partnership with the Benedict Center on the “Sisters” and “Women’s Harm Reduction” programs.
 These innovative programs are designed to keep women from harmful situations while providing them with the help they need to get back on their feet, achieving personal health and financial independence.
 Both programs also benefit the community by reducing the occurrence of street prostitution and its negative effects on quality of life in our neighborhoods.
 From the Benedict center’s website: